-Take the guess work out of implementing an effective workplace violence prevention program, or in training your employees in strategies to avoid physical harm from workplace violence.
-I spent 30 years investigating violence in the workplace, and in the community.
-Through that, I learned how violence happens, and how it can be prevented.
-And because my work often occurred in some pretty dangerous places, I learned to keep myself safe from community sourced workplace violence so that I could effectively do my work.
+I learned first hand, through 30 years of investigating violence in the workplace and in the community, how violence happens, and how it can be prevented.
+And because I worked in some dangerous places, I mastered effective strategies to avoid physical harm from workplace violence so that I could safely and effectively perform my work.

-- Then I develop approaches to remediate those safety hazards, and train your employees in those approaches.
+- Developing approaches to lessen those safety hazards, and train your employees in those approaches.

-- Then I help train your employees in strategies to avoid physical harm from the four source types of workplace violence, as well as training employees and incident response teams in what to do should a workplace violence emergency happen.
+- Training your employees in strategies to avoid physical harm from workplace violence, in conducting internal investigations, and training employees and incident response teams in what to do when a workplace violence emergency happens.

 California's new workplace violence prevention law covers the majority of employees, employers, and workplaces.